jretondo/osecac-backend-2/README.md

-# Backend for Contability Sector from Osecac
+# Backend for Accounting Sector from Osecac